Find out how to manage debt to pay it off faster and feel in control of your money.

 Step 2 - identify your expenses

-Identify what your expenses are.
-It’s always good to have a budget.
-When you know what you spend your money on, you can then decide what’s important and what could be stopped while you pay off your debts.
+When you know what you spend your money on, you can work out where you can spend less while you pay off your debts.

 Read more about how to budget.